Purpose of this policy

 - records of inspections, maintenance and repairs are kept at the school

-- teachers have the recommended qualifications and experience for: sport education (see: Suitable courses) and supervising and teaching specialist areas such as high jump or gymnastics
+- teachers have the recommended qualifications and experience in sport education, and supervising and teaching specialist areas such as high jump or gymnastics

 - hazards and risks are identified and controlled following risk management processes (see: Risk Management in